 Kim Scott is a descendant of people living along the south coast of Western Australia prior to colonisation, and is proud to be one among those who call themselves Noongar.
+He began writing for publication shortly after he became a secondary school teacher of English.
+True Country, his first novel, was published in 1993.
+His other books include Benang: From the Heart (1999), That Deadman Dance (2010) and Taboo (2017).

-His writing has won numerous awards and prizes, including two Miles Franklin Literary Awards.
-Kim's novels include True Country, Benang: from the heart and That Deadman Dance.
-He is currently Professor of Writing at Curtin University in Western Australia.
+Kim's writing has won numerous national and international awards, including the Miles Franklin Literary Award (twice) and the Commonwealth Writers' Prize.
+He is currently a Professor of Writing at Curtin University in Western Australia.